 Random Robin, my former occasional assistant, marveled at my ability to shift gears quickly and rearrange my priorities and my schedule turning on a dime.
 Comes from years in construction management, where the landscape (materials availability, access, surprises not on the blueprints) was constantly changing.
 Just like a battle plan…you make one and then promptly throw it out.
 No two days were ever the same.

 Lately, however, it’s been challenging even for me!
-Had a conversation with dear friend Ray who is in the midst of his own ever-changing landscape lately.
+I had a conversation with dear friend Jack, who is in the midst of his own ever-changing landscape lately.
 It’s been all we can do to grab the reins and hold on tight, with moves, recent hurricanes, very welcome houseguests, trips out of town in recent months.